 - Won an appeal dismissing a $300 million defamation suit.
 El Jamal v.
 Weil, 116 A.D.
 3rd 732, 988 N.Y.S.2d 146 (2d Dep’t 2014).

-- Won dismissal for 44 former partners of Dewey Ballantine LLP of suit brought by former landlord seeking personal liability for $220 million of unpaid rent.
+- Won dismissal for 44 former partners of the law firm Dewey Ballantine LLP of suit brought by former landlord seeking personal liability for $220 million of unpaid rent.
 1301 Properties v.
 Abelson, et al. (Sup.
 Ct.
 N.Y.
 Cnty.
 Apr.
 1, 2016).

 - Litigated a landmark case about (1) client gifts to lawyers, (2) the “continuous representation” doctrine, and (3) unconscionability standards for contingency fee agreements.
 Lawrence v.
 Graubard Miller, 106 A.D.3d 607, 965 N.Y.S.
 2d 495 (1st Dep’t 2013), rev’d, 24 N.Y.3d 320 (2014).